himgui/himgui/README.md

 - I'm a participant on <a href=https://github.com/badtuxx> @badtuxx </a> - <a href=https://github.com/badtuxx/MutiraoDevOps> MutiraoDevOps </a> <strong> FREE </strong> mentorship program.
 Where I'm learning some tools and soft skills I'll need for achieving a new position.

 - Also, I'm learning by myself the basics of some important DevOps tools, Python, Shell, CI/CD and Agile methodology.
-- The tool that I'm learning right now is <strong> Vagrant </strong>, I'm also looking to take the LPI-I Exam before Jun/22.
+- The tool that I'm learning right now is <strong> Vagrant </strong>, I'm also looking to take the LPI-I Exam before Jun 22nd.
 - I'm brainstorming a project with a friend so we can practice what we learn.

 ## Skills ⚡